 Being a musician is a funny thing.
 We all could pick up a guitar or sit by a piano for a few months and technically become pretty decent at it, even without a bunch of formal education.

 The majority of people actually fall into a range that would technically group them into the percentage of the population that has the ability to process music correctly.

 Contrary to popular belief, most people have the basics needed in order to become good musicians.
 Sean Hutchins, director of research for the Royal Conservatory, said to The Guardian, "Only around 2 percent of the human population doesn't possess the skills needed to determine the right pitch to perform a song."

-You may be wondering, if 98% of the population in the world has the ability to become a great music artist, then why are there prodigies and certain few people that are referred to as the greatest of all time?
+You may be wondering, if 98% of the population in the world can become a great music artist, then why are there prodigies and certain few people that are referred to as the greatest of all time?

 It really boils down to a few different key elements that include passion, consistency, good marketing, and the ability to stand out among the many others in the world who are gifted in the music world.

-No matter what instrument you are trying to study, you can always learn the basics if you need to start from scratch.
-You could also start a little further, depending on your past journey as a musician
+No matter what instrument you try to study, you can always learn the basics if you need to start from scratch.
+You could also start a little further, depending on your past journey as a musician.

 Finding music lessons can be much easier when you know where to look.
 There are four main things you want to consider for your search.
 Once you figure out these things, you can find what's the best fit for your individual needs.

 You can find a local music teacher through a service like TakeLessons.
 Sites like these sites allow you to find professionals online that are currently available for new clients.